zmahfuz0613/rails-controllers/README.md

 ## Objectives

+After this lesson, we should have knowledge of the following topics:

-- controller structure
+- Controller Structure
-- Private method abstraction
+- Private Method Abstraction
-- before action
+- `before_action`
-- Strong params
+- Strong Params
-- error handling
+- Error Handling

 ## Controller Structure